 - “If you can’t upgrade to 0.3.6 right away, it’s best to shut down your Bitcoin node until you do.” — Satoshi Nakamoto

-- Prior to the removal of OP_VER, each software upgrade could potentially be considered as a non-deterministic hardfork and these have been excluded from this list.
-If the definition of “hardfork” does include this, it’s a somewhat pedantic definition.
+- Prior to the removal of OP_VER, each software upgrade could potentially be considered a non-deterministic hardfork and these have been excluded from this list.
+If the definition of hardforks does include this, then it’s a somewhat pedantic definition.

-- There are no consistent definitions used in the table above because, for example, a different definition of the date on which the fork occurred may be more relevant for an incident.
+- There are no consistent definitions used in the above table because, for example, a different definition of the date on which the fork occurred may be more relevant in each incident, depending on the circumstances.

 - Others have mentioned that changes to the P2P protocol can also be considered hardforks if they make previous software releases unusable, since they can no longer connect to the network.
-However, strictly speaking these do not relax the rules on block validity, and one could sync old nodes by setting up a relay of intermediary versions of the software.
+Strictly speaking, however, these do not relax the rules on block validity and one could sync old nodes by setting up a relay of intermediary versions of the software.
 These changes are excluded from the above list.

-- Some consider BIP90 as a hardfork, but since it only relaxed rules related to softfork activations that happened in the past, it does not share many of the characteristics or risks normally associated with consensus forks.
-Using the same logic, the block checkpoint scheme can also be considered a softfork.
+- Some consider BIP90 a hardfork, but since it only relaxed rules related to softfork activations that happened in the past, it does not share many of the characteristics or risks normally associated with consensus forks.
+Using the same logic, the block checkpoint scheme can also be considered as softforks.

 - In July 2010, the chain selection rule was altered to shift to most accumulated work from the number of blocks.
-This is not technically a change to block validity rules but does share some of the risks associated with consensus rule changes.
+Technically, this is not a change to block validity rules; however, this change does share some of the risks associated with consensus rule changes.

 Was the 2013 incident a hardfork?

-On balance, the increase in the BDB lock limit, a few months after the 11 March 2013 chain fork, was a hardfork.
+In our view, on balance, the increase in the BDB lock limit a few months after the 11 March 2013 chainsplit was a hardfork.
 The rule in question was a 10,000-BDB lock limit, which was increased.
-The rule was relaxed 15 May 2013 in software version 0.8.1, which was released 18 March 2013.
-A block exceeding this limit may finally have been produced 16 August 2013, so the incidence date of the hardfork could be either 15 May 2013 or 16 August 2013, depending on how you define it.
+The rule was relaxed on 15 May 2013 in software version 0.8.1, which was released on 18 March 2013.
+A block exceeding this limit may finally have been produced on 16 August 2013 so one can define the date of the hardfork to be either 15 May 2013 or 16 August 2013.

 Some have argued that this may not have been a hardfork for a variety of reasons, including that this rule was “quasi-non-deterministic” or that one could manually change the BDB config settings.
 Indeed, due to the non-deterministic nature of the lock limit, perhaps it is theoretically possible one could have a local system set up such that the old BDB lock limit has never been breached.
-One could then follow a very strict definition that requires a hardfork to be deterministic or perhaps even directly relate to Bitcoin data such as transactions or the block header and declare that there has never been a hardfork in Bitcoin.
+Therefore, one could declare that there has “never been a hardfork” in Bitcoin, following a strict definition that requires a hardfork to be deterministic or perhaps even directly related to Bitcoin data such as transactions or the block header.

 When discussing this incident, Bitcoin developer Gregory Maxwell said:

-In list of consensus rules changes above, three incidents caused identifiable chain splits.
-The most recent of these occurred 4 July 2015, during the BIP66 softfork upgrade.
+In the list of consensus rules changes above, there are three incidents that caused identifiable chainsplits.
+The most recent of these occurred on 4 July 2015, during the BIP66 softfork upgrade.

-Immediately after the activation of BIP66, a miner produced an invalid block that was not recognised as invalid by some other mining pools, because they were not validating new blocks.
-This created a six-block orphan chain.
+Immediately after the activation of BIP66, there was a six-block orphan chain created because a miner produced an invalid block that was not recognised as invalid by some other mining pools, because they were not validating new blocks.

-In this case, some miners were signaling support for the BIP66 softfork but hadn’t actually upgraded their nodes to validate; one could say miners were “false flagging”.
-If the miners had been validating blocks, they would have discovered the block was invalid and rejected it — but some miners built on top of the invalid block and a chain split occurred.
+In this case, some miners signalled support for the BIP66 softfork but hadn’t actually upgraded their nodes to validate; one could say miners were “false flagging”.
+If the miners had been validating blocks, they would have discovered the block was invalid and rejected it.
+Instead, some miners built on top of the invalid block and a chainsplit occurred.

 Note: After the publication of this piece, an alternative list of consensus versions was published on the Bitcoin Wiki.